7 Food trucks in Kolkata

 Food trucks in Hyderabad

-Speciality: Nachos and Salsa
+Specialty: Nachos and Salsa

-Where: Wipro Office, Gachibowli or beside Phoenix Avance hub
+Where: Wipro Office, Gachibowli, or beside Phoenix Avance hub

 Timing: 12:30 PM to 11:30 PM